 Since Kepler 2.4, the demo workflows in each Kepler module can be found in the Kepler component tree.
-The 'Demos' folder in component tree lists all demo workflows for each module.
-Users can search/navigate Kepler component tree to find interested workflows and open them by double-clicking them.
+The "Demos" folder in component tree lists all demo workflows for each module.
+Users can search/navigate Kepler component tree to find interesting workflows and open them by double-clicking on them.

-4.2 Running Workflows
+4.2 RUNNING WORKFLOWS

-Workflows can be run in one of two ways: via the Run button in the Toolbar, or via the Workflow menu's Runtime Window menu item.
+Workflows can be run in one of two ways: via the Run button in the Toolbar or via the Workflow menu's Runtime Window menu item.

-4.2.1 Runtime Window
+4.2.1 RUNTIME WINDOW

-Selecting the Runtime Window menu item (Figure 4.4) opens a handy window that can be used to start, pause, resume, and stop workflow execution.
+Selecting the Runtime Window menu item (Figure 4.3) opens a handy window that can be used to start, pause, resume, and stop workflow execution.
 The window also displays all workflow and director parameters so that they can be viewed and/or edited.
 Workflow output is displayed in the window once the workflow has executed.